ArtemyAndrienko/skopeo/README.md

 Otherwise, read on for building and installing it from source:

-To build the `skopeo` binary you need at least Go 1.5 because it uses the latest `GO15VENDOREXPERIMENT` flag.
+To build the `skopeo` binary you need at least Go 1.9.

 There are two ways to build skopeo: in a container, or locally without a container.
 Choose the one which better matches your needs and environment.